DrFuzzy/BOTMAccel/README.md

-# ACO (Ant Colony Optimization)
+# BOTMA (Bearings-Only Target Motion Analysis) Accelerator

-This repository contains implementations of the Ant Colony Optimization (ACO) algorithm in Python, MATLAB, C++, and HLS.
-A `run_aco.sh` bash script is provided to run the algorithms in Python and C++ with multiple random seeds.
+This repository contains an implementation for an FPGA-Based SoC Accelerator for Ant Colony Optimisation in Bearings-Only Target Motion Analysis.
+Different code implementations in Python, MATLAB, C++, and HLS are provided.
+A `run_aco.sh` bash script is included to run the algorithms in Python and C++ with multiple random seeds.

 ## Prerequisites